-In third world countries, where a majority of rainforest habitat is, the difficulty of protecting forests has been lack of economic opportunities for rural people because these populations depend on the land to make an income – with the most common jobs being agricultural farming, cattle ranching or logging.
-Unfortunately, all of these practices lead to the destruction of tropical rain forests.
+In developing countries, where the majority of threatened rainforest habitat is, the difficulty of protecting forests has been a lack of economic opportunities for rural people.
+Unfortunately, earning a living in these areas almost always involves agricultural farming, cattle ranching, or logging—all of which lead to severe habitat degradation or destruction.

 Additionally, and more importantly, butterfly farming can transform a communities attitudes about the forest.
 For example, in Tanzania before the Kipepeo Butterfly Farming Project started in 1992, the local people had a very negative view of the forest.
 96% of the farmers were unhappy with the forest and 54% wanted it completely cleared for settlement.
 (Gordon, 2000) This was due in part because the protected forest harbored many animals, such as elephants and baboons, that destroyed the farmers’ crops.
 In a survey 5 years after people saw the impact of the butterfly farms on their community, a new survey now showed only 16% of the people surveyed wanted the forest cleared!

 When insect habitats are protected, all the other plants and animals that live there also benefit.